 What are you doing now career-wise and how has your Aberystwyth Degree helped?

-After Aber I spent six years in the Royal Navy, serving in submarines.
-After several years, mostly at sea, I got married and decided to start a new career in Marketing.
-I completed my MBA at Harvard Business School the joined Proctor & Gamble where I spent eight years.
-I then joined Amazon.com in Seattle where I was Head of Worldwide Marketing.
-After returning to the UK I was, in turn, Marketing Director of Vodafone UK then Tesco plc.
-More recently I was CEO of Tesco Mobile, then Domino’s Pizza Group plc.
-In 2014 I joined Saga as Group CEO.
-I am a Trustee of the National Gallery.
+After Aber I spent six years in the Royal Navy serving in submarines.
+After several years at sea, I got married and decided to start a new career in Marketing.
+I completed my MBA at Harvard Business School and then spent 15 years in marketing, at Procter & Gamble, Amazon.com in Seattle, Vodafone UK and Tesco.

 How Aber has helped: